deepnz/netflix-movie-recommendations/README.md

 # netflix-movie-recommendations
-Using a sentiment analysis algorithm to recommend movies to the user by taking in a description of query or certain words/ genres of movies, as well as presenting another view of using certain movies to recommend similar titles.
+Using a sentiment analysis algorithm to recommend movies to the user by taking in a query with a set of tags, or certain words/ genres of movies, and will output algorithm's recommendations.
+Will also use "liked" movies to recommend similar movies, this will be done by presenting another view of  movies displayed in boxes to like.

 Then plan to add embedded vectorizations, to compare and contrast the 2 algos